xonixx/xonixx.github.io/0xMYSQL.md

 ## What's going on?

 As a Java developer, I was naive to think that `0xABC` is just an alternative syntax to defining a number.
 I was almost right, but it's slightly trickier than that.
-It appears, the treatment of `0x` literals depends on if it appears in numeric context, in which case it's treated as `BIGINT UNSIGNED`, otherwise it represents a binary string ([link](https://dev.mysql.com/doc/refman/8.4/en/hexadecimal-literals.html)).
+It appears, the treatment of `0x` literal depends on if it appears in numeric context, in which case it's treated as `BIGINT UNSIGNED`, otherwise it represents a binary string `VARBINARY(N)` ([link](https://dev.mysql.com/doc/refman/8.4/en/hexadecimal-literals.html)).

 So apparently, for my "clever" CTE-based query the `IdList.id` produces binary string and `Transactions.id` produces numeric, however for the `JOIN` condition, although in numeric context, the string gets cast (in fact, truncated) to numeric `0`.